-Even if an individual is fortunate enough to be able to walk away from a car accident, they may endure injuries that require weeks or months of rehabilitation.
+Even if an individual is fortunate enough to be able to walk away from a car wreck, they may endure injuries that require weeks or months of rehabilitation.
 This is to say nothing of the potential economic or emotional losses suffered in the incident.

-The Legal Basis for a Car Accident Claim
+The Legal Basis for a Car Accident Claim in Glastonbury

 Various violations of traffic law and forms of aggressive driving may serve as evidence of legal negligence, including but not limited to: